BinaryMuse/michelletilley-blog/_posts/2016-01-10-react-motion-staggeredmotion.markdown

 So, if `percent` is 0, then the button won't move at all, and if `percent` is 1, then the button will fully move to its final destination.

-Next, I removed `initialChildButtonStyles` and `finalChildButtonStyles` and replaced them with a method that could be used to calculate the style for a child button at any completion percentage:
+Next, I removed `mainButtonStyles`, `initialChildButtonStyles`, and `finalChildButtonStyles` and replaced them with methods that could be used to calculate the style for a button at any completion percentage, including rotation:

 {% gist 9431d5cecc3d57c4c317 index_02.js %}